 There is no right of appeal against political restriction where the post is one of those specifically listed in the legislation.
-There is a right of appeal where the post is being treated as politically restricted because of the nature of the duties.
+There is a right to seek exemption from a post being treated as politically restricted because of the nature of the duties.

-Appeals are made to the Standards Committee of the Council.
-To grant an appeal the Committee must be satisfied that the post does not involve giving advice on a regular basis to Members or regularly speaking on behalf of the authority to journalists etc.
+Applications for exemption are made to the Chief Executive.
+To grant an application the Chief Executive must be satisfied that the post does not involve giving advice on a regular basis to Members or regularly speaking on behalf of the authority to journalists etc. The Chief Executive must consult the Council's Monitoring Officer when considering these applications.

-Appeals can be lodged by submitting them to the Council's Monitoring Officer.
+Applications for exemption can be lodged by submitting them to the Council's Monitoring Officer.